 With InterServer’s standard web hosting plan, you get unlimited SSD storage, unlimited email accounts, over 450 cloud applications, global content caching, free website migration, free SSL, a simple control panel, a website builder, InterShield protection and many more features.

 We were really impressed with the large amount of cloud apps provided by InterServer.
 They include WordPress, Joomla, Drupal, Prestashop, Magento, Mambo and lots more.
 With these apps, you’re able to create a website in one click.

-Fasthosts (opens in new tab) is an excellent option if you’re looking for a reputable web hosting provider that offers affordable prices.
+Fasthosts is a good option if you’re looking for a reputable web hosting provider that offers affordable prices.
 Having launched in 1999, the company has built up an impressive reputation, particularly over the past few years.

-The UK-based outfit has four web hosting plans on offer.
+A good option for those on a tight budget, the UK-based company has four web hosting plans on offer.
 Ignite is the cheapest of the plans, costing £1 ($1.40) per month.
 For this price, you’re provided with one website, unlimited bandwidth, 10GB of SSD storage, two 1GB databases, a single 2GB mailbox, a few basic SEO tools, a year-long free domain, 24/7 support and a 30-day money-back guarantee.
-Do note that Fasthosts' Ignite plan doesn't come with a free SSL certificate (opens in new tab), which will incur an extra cost for you to outsource.
+Do note that Fasthosts' Ignite plan doesn't come with a free SSL certificate, which will incur an extra cost for you to outsource.